Dennis Ververgaert: Professional

 Ververgaert recorded a team-leading 26 goals along with 31 assists for 57 points as a rookie.
 He led all rookies in goals and was second in points to Tom Lysiak, and finished fourth in Calder Memorial Trophy voting as the league's top rookie.
 His 26 goals remained the Canucks' rookie record until broken by Trevor Linden in 1988–89.

 In 1974–75 Ververgaert was even better, recording 51 points in 57 games despite missing substantial time due to a serious shoulder injury.
 He helped the Canucks win their division and qualify for the playoffs for the first time.
 His best season was in 1975–76, where he led the Canucks with 37 goals and 71 points.
 He was also selected to play in his first NHL All-Star Game and proceeded to score two goals in 10 seconds to set an All-Star record.

 After the success of his first three seasons, Ververgaert's production dropped off, and he came under increased criticism for his poor defensive play.
 His greatest success had been with center André Boudrias, and after Boudrias left for the World Hockey Association, he was never able to find the same sort of chemistry with later linemates.
 In 1976–77, Ververgaert slumped to 27 goals and just 45 points, while recording a plus/minus rating of -35.
 He rebounded slightly in 1977–78 to tally 21 goals and a career-high 33 assists for 54 points, and was selected to play in his second All-Star game.

 In 1978–79, Ververgaert started the season slowly, with nine goals in his first 35 games.
 Midway through the season, he was dealt to the Philadelphia Flyers for Kevin McCarthy and Drew Callander, and finished the year with career lows of 18 goals and 44 points.
 In Philadelphia, Ververgaert was used sparingly and was occasionally a healthy scratch.
-He recorded 14 goals and 17 assists for 31 points in 58 games in 1979–80, but only appeared in two games as the Flyers reached the Stanley Cup finals.
+He recorded 14 goals and 17 assists for 31 points in 58 games in 1979–80, but only appeared in two games in the Stanley Cup playoffs.

 Released by the Flyers, Ververgaert signed with the Washington Capitals for 1980–81.
 He finished the year with 14 goals and 41 points in 79 games.
 However, at the start of the 1981–82 campaign he was assigned to the minors, and chose to retire rather than accept the assignment.

 Ververgaert finished his career with totals of 176 goals and 216 assists for 392 points in 583 games, along with 247 penalty minutes.
-His 139 goals as a Vancouver Canuck ranked 11th all-time, and only Don Lever scored more goals for the club during the 1970s.
+His 139 goals as a Vancouver Canuck ranked 11th all-time, and only Don Lever scored more goals for the club from 1970 to 1980.